Origins

 If you are female, ask a male in your family tree to participate.
 I encourage males who order a y-DNA test to

-test provides information for both males and females interested in learning
+mt-DNA test provides information for both males and females interested in

-about their direct female line, which would be their mother, their mother’s
+learning about their direct female line, which would be their mother, their

-mother, and so on back in time.
-For this
+mother’s mother, and so on back in time.

-website of the company hosting this project, or you may contact me at the link
+the website of the company hosting this project, or you may contact me at the

 Distribution